citiususc/SparkBWA/README.md

 * **bwa.zip** - File with the BWA library needed to execute with Spark.

 ## Configuring Spark
 Spark only need to be stored in the Hadoop cluster master node.
 It can be downloaded as a binary or can be built from source.
 Either way, some parameters need to be adjusted to run **SparkBWA**.
-For that, and assuming that Spark is stored at *spark_dir*, we need to modify the following file:
+Assuming that Spark is stored at *spark_dir*, we need to modify the following file:
 * **spark_dir/conf/spark-defaults.conf**.
-If it does not exists, copy it from *spark-defaults.conf.template*, in the same directory.
+If it does not exist, copy it from *spark-defaults.conf.template*, in the same directory.

-To this file, two lines must be added:
+The next two lines must be included in the file:

 	spark.executor.extraJavaOptions		-Djava.library.path=./bwa.zip
 	spark.yarn.executor.memoryOverhead	8704

-The first one os to indicate the Spark executors where to look for the bwa library.
-The second, to indicate the executors that 8704 megabytes of the YARN container are a overhead.
-This allows to have this quantity of memory available to execute BWA outside the Java heap.
+In this way, Spark executors are able to find the BWA library (first line).
+The second line sets the amount of off-heap memory (in megabytes) to be allocated per YARN container.
+This memory will be available to execute BWA outside the Java heap.

 ## Running SparkBWA ##
 **SparkBWA** requires a working Hadoop cluster.
-Users should take into account that at least 10 GB of free memory per map are required (each map loads into memory the bwa index).
+Users should take into account that at least 10 GB of free memory per map are required (each map loads into memory the bwa index - refrence genome).
 Note that **SparkBWA** uses disk space in the */tmp* directory.

-Here it is an example of how to run **SparkBWA** with the BWA-MEM paired algorithm.
-This example assumes that our index is store in all the cluster nodes at */Data/HumanBase/* .
-The index can be obtained with BWA, using "bwa index".
+Here it is an example of how to execute **SparkBWA** using the BWA-MEM algorithm with paired-end reads.
+The example assumes that our index is stored in all the cluster nodes at */Data/HumanBase/* .
+The index can be obtained from BWA using "bwa index".

-First, we get the input Fastq reads from the [1000 Genomes Project][3] ftp:
+First, we get the input FASTQ reads from the [1000 Genomes Project][3] ftp:

 	wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data/NA12750/sequence_read/ERR000589_1.filt.fastq.gz
 	wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data/NA12750/sequence_read/ERR000589_2.filt.fastq.gz